HemaSriKanagarla/Emotion-Recognition-for-Intense-Autism-Spectrum-Disorder-Children/README.md

 **Advantages:**

-Higher accuracy
+-Higher accuracy
-Reduced feature redundancy
+-Reduced feature redundancy
-Better emotional representation
+-Better emotional representation
-Improved generalization
+-Improved generalization

 **Deployment**

 The trained model is deployed using Streamlit for real-time prediction.

-Users can upload:
+**Users can upload**:

 A face image

 A hand gesture image

-The system predicts:
+**The system predicts**:

 Emotion category